elfsternberg/fsbitmap-rs/README.md

 ## License

 Copyright [Elf M. Sternberg](https://elfsternberg.com) (c) 2019, and licensed with the Mozilla Public License vers.
 2.0.
-A copy of the license file is included in the root folder.
+A [copy of the license file is included in the `docs/` folder](./docs/LICENSE.md).
+Contributors should also review the [code of conduct](./docs/CODE_OF_CONDUCT.md) file.